VideoCurio/ProtonMailBridgeDocker/README.md

 ```
 It should end with `A sync has finished for test_account`

+## Notes

+Your email client might complain about the self-signed certificate used by Proton mail bridge server.

 ## Developers notes

 Build docker image, see: [Docker documentation](https://docs.docker.com/language/python/containerize/)